 Only therapists registered with the College of Psychotherapists can use the title “psychotherapist”.
-Therefore, when you see a psychotherapist, you can be assured that he or she is an exceptionally well trained, well experienced, and well regulated health care professional.
+Therefore, when you see a psychotherapist, you can be assured that he or she is an exceptionally well trained, well experienced, and well-regulated health care professional.

-In case of conflict and after talking about it with your psychotherapist, you also have recourse to a higher authority, the College of Registered Psychotherapists of Ontario, if you are unhappy with the behaviour of the psychotherapist.
+In case of conflict and after talking about it with your psychotherapist, you also have recourse to a higher authority, the College of Registered Psychotherapists of Ontario, if you are unhappy with the behavior of the psychotherapist.

-Oakville Psychotherapy provides psychotherapeutic interventions for children, adolescents, adults and families.
+Oakville Psychotherapy provides psychotherapeutic interventions for children, adolescents, adults, and families.

-A psychotherapist’s work is based on the fundamental acknowledgement that all people have the same human value and the right to be treated as unique individuals.
+A psychotherapist’s work is based on the fundamental acknowledgment that all people have the same human value and the right to be treated as unique individuals.
 We treat all people – both clients and colleagues – with dignity and respect and will work with them collaboratively as partners towards the achievement of mutually agreed goals.
-In doing this, we adhere to, and are guided by, explicit and public statements of the ethical principles that underpin the psychological profession.
+In doing this, we adhere to and are guided by, explicit and public statements of the ethical principles that underpin the psychological profession.